Carboniferous: Pennsylvanian

-The Bashkirian was named after Bashkiria, the then Russian name of the republic of Bashkortostan in the southern Ural Mountains of Russia.
-The stage was introduced by Russian stratigrapher Sofia Semikhatova in 1934.
-The GSSP for the base of the Bashkirian is located at Arrow Canyon in Nevada, USA, which was ratified in 1996.
-The GSSP for the base of the Bashkirian is defined by the first appearance of the conodont Declinognathodus noduliferus.
+The Bashkirian Stage was proposed by Russian stratigrapher Sofia Semikhatova in 1934.
+It was named after Bashkiria, the then Russian name of the republic of Bashkortostan in the southern Ural Mountains of Russia.
+The GSSP for the base of the Pennsylvanian Subsystem and Bashkirian Stage is located at Arrow Canyon in Nevada, US and was ratified in 1996.
+It is defined by the first appearance of the conodont Declinognathodus noduliferus.
+Arrow Canyon lay in a shallow, tropical seaway which stretched from Southern California to Alaska.
+The boundary is within a cyclothem sequence of transgressive limestones and fine sandstones, and regressive mudstones and brecciated limestones.